sweisss/sweisss.github.io/index.md

 detects multiple runs).

 ### MM Calculator
-A program to calculate the ideal metal mebrane area of they hydrogen purification module in the hydrogen generators.
+A program to calculate the ideal metal mebrane area of the hydrogen purification module in the hydrogen generators.
 The program uses python tkinter to present the user with a GUI where various inputs can be added, including:
-- Feed more fraction of hydrogen
+- Feed mole fraction of hydrogen
 - Membrane area inlet feed pressure
-- Premeate pressure
+- Permeate pressure
 - Feed flow rate
 - Percent hydrogen recovery